Services & Background Processes

 OCR jobs are piling up

-1. Confirm the OCR Worker service is running.
+1. Confirm the OCR worker is running: Get-Service JimRanDocuManOCR.

-2. Open ocr.log.
+2. Open jimrandocumanocr_stderr.log.
 Look for Tesseract errors, missing language packs, or out-of-memory messages.

 3. If the queue is simply backlogged, increase the Max Workers setting in Configuration.